121 East 60th Street, Suite 8AB New York, NY 10022

-A birthmark is a mark or splotch on the skin which can appear in a variety of colors, shapes, and sizes.
-Pigmented birthmarks are usually present from the time of birth and are comprised of melanosomes, which are cells that contain an abnormally high density of melanin.
+Usually present since birth, a birthmark is a mark or splotch on the skin which can appear in a variety of colors, shapes, and sizes.
+Pigmented birthmarks are formed when cells have abnormally high levels of melanin in them.
 Melanin is the pigment that creates color in your skin.
-The cause of birthmarks is unknown, but it has been determined that the occurrence is higher in darker skinned individuals like Hispanics, Asians, and African Americans.
+The cause of birthmarks1 is unknown, but it has been determined that the occurrence is higher in darker-skinned individuals like Hispanics, Asians, and African Americans.

 Birthmarks are categorized into two groups:

-Birthmarks are further divided into subcategories of pigmentation-types, macular stains, vascular malformation, and hemangiomas.
+Birthmarks are further divided into subcategories of pigmentation types, macular stains, vascular malformation3, and hemangiomas.
 Some birthmarks fade or completely disappear over time, but those who are self-conscious about their appearance may wish to consider birthmark removal procedures.

 These can include various types of birthmarks including moles (congenital nevi), Coffee-cream spots, and Mongolian spots.
 Mole is a nonspecific term for nevus, which is a pigmented skin spot.
 While most moles pose no health risks, some large nevi may have cancerous effects later on during one’s life.
-Coffee-cream spots are caused by too much pigment in the skin.
-They do not fade away but do not require treatment.
-Mongolian spots are flat, slate blue-grey patches commonly found in children.
-These birthmarks usually disappear when children reach school age.
+A coffee-cream spot is caused by too much pigment in the skin.
+It does not fade away and does not require treatment.
+Mongolian spots are flat, slate blue-grey patches commonly seen in children.
+By the time a child reaches school age, these birthmarks usually disappear.

 Macular stains (salmon patches)